learning-zone/javascript-basics/README.md

 #### Q. ***What are the possible ways to create objects in JavaScript?***

 **a.)
 Object constructor**: The simpliest way to create an empty object is using Object constructor.
 Currently this approach is not recommended.

 ```javascript
  var object = new Object();
 ```

 **b.)
-Object's create method**: The create method of Object creates a new object by passing the prototype object as a parameter
+Object create method**: The create method of Object creates a new object by passing the prototype object as a parameter

 ```javascript
  var object = Object.create(null);
 ```

 **c.)
 Object literal syntax**: The object literal syntax is equivalent to create method when it passes null as parameter

 ```javascript
  var object = {};
 ```

 **d.)
 Function constructor**: Create any function and apply the new operator to create object instances,

 ```javascript
  function Person(name) {
   var object = {};